andela-wmaina/inverted-index/feedback.md

 - Javascript underscore variable are not acceptable
 - Use eslint
 - Have a better description of tests e.g Populate index should have a created index

+// Second defense
+- Users should create index through the create index button
+- file should not override the index created.
+Files should uploaded with the same instance
+- inverted-index line 19: es6 concatenation
+- Be specific with your regexp, include only the characters you need.
+- Check if json has title and text field.